nodejs/node/doc/api/debugger.md

 Node.js with the `--debug` command-line flag or by signaling an existing Node.js process with `SIGUSR1`.

-Once a process has been set in debug mode this way, it can be connected to using the Node.js debugger by either connecting to the `pid` of the running process or via URI reference to the listening debugger:
+Once a process has been set in debug mode this way, it can be inspected using the Node.js debugger by either connecting to the `pid` of the running process or via URI reference to the listening debugger: